-- Time Scale: This displays the time scale along the x-axis. - Vertical Scale: This scale is on the y-axis.
-By default, this option is enabled so that the scale is shown. - Legend: This shows the legend in the right margin of the timeline.
+- Time Scale: This displays a time scale along the x-axis. - Vertical Scale: This scale is on the y-axis.
+By default, this option is enabled so that the scale is shown. - · Legend: This shows the legend in the right margin of the timeline.
 This is also enabled by default. - Adjust Graphics to Legend Height: This forces the size of the diagram to be large enough to show all legend items. - The combo box showing either Single Diagram or Many Diagrams allows to have either a single diagram for all selected counters and all selected target group children or to create a separate diagram for each target group child.

-Use the Vertical Scaling group to switch between the default Automatic Scaling and the Manual Scaling of the y-axis.
+Use the Vertical Scaling group to switch between the Automatic Scaling (per Diagram), Automatic Scaling (global) and the Manual Scaling of the y-axis.
 To explicitly specify the minimum and maximum scale values, use Manual Scaling.
-To visually compare two or more Charts in the same or distinct Views, specify the same extreme for both charts.
+To visually compare two or more Charts in the same or distinct Views, specify the same bounds for both charts.